 No, this isn’t just a weird spelling for an English Bulldog – this is actually an entirely different breed.
-Oddly enough, it’s neither ‘olde’ nor particularly English; the breed has an ancestry that pulls from English Mastiffs and Bulldogs and well American Bulldogs and Pit Bull Terriers.
+Oddly enough, it’s neither ‘olde’ nor particularly English; the breed has an ancestry that pulls from English Mastiffs and Bulldogs and well American Bulldogs and American Pit Bull Terrier.
 The end result is a huge bulldog that can weigh as much as 130 pounds.

 Despite their size, Old English Bulldogs are actually fairly friendly.
 They’ve got attitudes, though, but those attitudes pale in comparison to the loyalty they show their owners.
 Unlike their similarly-named cousins, these dogs are also fairly athletic and require a fair bit of exercise to keep them happy – an invisible dog fence can certainly come in handy here.

 The big benefit of their varied genetics is that they tend to have relatively few health problems.
 They can live for up to fourteen years, with their biggest health risk remaining hip dysplasia.
-Keep in mind you may be well-advised to provide your Olde English Bulldogge with joint supplements, and you may even want to turn to CBD oil to relieve them of their joint pain at some point down the road.
+Keep in mind you may be well-advised to provide your Olde English Bulldogge with dog joint supplements, and you may even want to turn to CBD oil for dogs to relieve them of their joint pain at some point down the road.
 In either case, you’ll want to consult with your veterinarian.